openeuropa/bootstrap-component-library/docs/developing.md

 packages, these are basically containers for the source files (twig, sass, js) specifically defined by the theme and the storybook instance used to demo the project's styleguide.
-Themes are located is `src/themes` and they all have a very similar structure, they all have a `bcl-builder.config.js` file which determines their status when they are build, scss and js files are compiled and minified, resources as templates and stories are copied using the `bcl-builder` following the
+Themes are located in `src/themes` and they all have a very similar structure, they all have a `bcl-builder.config.js` file which determines their status when they are build, scss and js files are compiled and minified, resources as templates and stories are copied using the `bcl-builder` following the